FailAcademy/learning/adp-vancouver/_lessons/week-08/lesson-notes-assets/_edits.md

 - Icon reference: https://ionicframework.com/docs/v2/ionicons/
 - Make a point of showing them the moment lib
 - They probably need more direction on the lightbox as well
-- Update to react-navigation this time around

 ## Miscellaneous

+- Update to react-navigation next time if out of beta